 What is the Matsutake Mushroom?

 In the Japanese culture, the matsutake has long been prized for its flavour and distinct taste.
-A decade ago, the world market was estimated at US$300 million and retail prices were known to reach US$1250/kg (Yun et al., 1997).
+A decade ago, the world market was estimated at US$300 million and retail prices were known to reach US$1250/kg (Yun et al., 1997) which makes it one of the most expensive mushrooms in the world.
 In Japan – the major market for fresh matsutake – native supply has dwindled and most matsutake is imported, although demand still outstrips supply (Amaranthus et al., 2000).
 Most of Japan’s supply comes from China, North and South Korea, Canada, the USA, Morocco and Taiwan (Yun et al., 1997).
 Because of the importance of maintaining mushroom quality during the shipping process, some research has been done on determining the effect of varying CO2 and O2 concentrations on mushroom quality during storage.
 The optimum storage conditions were a low O2 concentration (2.5%) with 5%-10% CO2 concentration, approximately 100% relative humidity and a temperature of 1°C (Kaji et al., 1993)

 In Korea, T. matsutake sold for the market are classified according to their appearance, in a scheme developed by the National Forestry Cooperatives Federation: